 a.
 You may not need a registration system if you will always be manually uploading your lists (spreadsheets) of participants who need Canvas access, or manually adding single participants who need Canvas access.

 2. Canvas may be used by any UW-Madison program; no special agreement is required regardless of what type of credential/credit your program offers or does not offer.

-3. Create a CSIS ("Continuing Studies Information System") instance for the new academic unit.
-Support documents for CSIS are hosted here: https://kb.wisc.edu/csis/ with the L3-specific parts described here: How to Use the LMS Spaces Tab .
-You may also contact CSIS support at firstname.lastname@example.org.
+3. Contact CSIS support at email@example.com to create a CSIS ("Continuing Studies Information System") instance for the new academic unit.
+Support documents for CSIS are hosted here: https://kb.wisc.edu/csis/ with the L3-specific parts described here: How to Use the LMS Spaces Tab .a.
 We recommend that you identify a "Canvas subaccount administrator" within your unit or School/College who can occasionally help your staff set up new Canvas courses when necessary.
 Note that DoIT requires an annual re-certification process for all Canvas subaccount administrators (consisting of passing an online Canvas knowledge test).

 - New Canvas subaccount administrators can request that status by selecting the "Canvas Sub Admin access" form available on the "Request Forms" menu on this page: https://learnuw.wisc.edu/

 - It may be simpler to delay this request until you have made it to step 4 below, in case your Canvas subaccount will not even exist until then.
 (See explanation in Step 3 next)